pypa/packaging.python.org/source/packaging.rst

    1. the uses of the term "packaging"
      a. creating/maintaining a setup.py
      b. the act of creating distributions (or packages)
-   2. creating binary packages, involves "building" or compiling.
+   2. source vs built vs binary distributions
    3. Why package at all? what's the point?
 Is it just about PyPI?